citrusframework/citrus/src/manual/kubernetes.md

 ### Watch resources

+**Note**
+The watch operation is still in experimental state and may face severe adjustments and improvements in near future.

-When using a watch command we add a subscription to all changes and events regarding Kubernetes resources.
-So we can watch resources such as pods, services, events and so on for future changes.
+When using a watch command we add a subscription to change events on a Kubernetes resources.
+So we can watch resources such as pods, services for future changes.
-Each change triggers a new watch event result that we can expect and validate.
+Each change on that resource triggers a new watch event result that we can expect and validate.

 **XML DSL**